TR-1000/exam-pro-frontend/README.md

 ## Deployment
 - Deployed to AWS S3
 - Java backend hosted on EC2
-- Jenkins CI/CD process for backend & frontend
+- Jenkins and Blue Ocean CI/CD process for backend & frontend